jsmoriss/jsm-user-locale/readme.txt

 == Upgrade Notice ==

-= 1.1.0-1 =
+= 1.1.2-1 =

-(2016/12/21) Added Polylang integration - the "User Locale" menu will use the Polylang language URLs if available.
+(2016/12/21) Added Polylang integration.
 Renamed the "Select Locale" menu title to "User Locale" and included the current locale value.

 = 1.0.0-1 =